copperdogma/project-agent/project-agent-setup.md

 # Project Agent (MCP) on macOS via Tailnet — LaunchDaemon Setup

 This guide provisions the Project Agent Node/Fastify server as a system LaunchDaemon on macOS.
-By default it binds to `0.0.0.0:7777` for direct LAN/tailnet HTTP access; you can optionally enable Tailnet HTTPS via Tailscale Serve.
+By default it binds to a port (e.g., `127.0.0.1:7777`) and is intended to be exposed as its own origin (no subpath) via a proxy/tunnel.
 It also includes an optional LaunchDaemon that auto pull/pushes your Obsidian vault git repo every 3 minutes.

 Works non-interactively, idempotently, and persists across reboots.